 - Fencing on woodlands or forests

 The 2013 Regulations apply to work done in England, Scotland and Wales.
 Separate regulations will be introduced for Northern Ireland.
-Please note that GLA licensing requirements for forestry still apply to work done in Northern Ireland until the necessary legislation is introduced.
+Please note that GLAA licensing requirements for forestry still apply to work done in Northern Ireland until the necessary legislation is introduced.

 Existing Forestry Licence Holders

-This change will not apply to those licence holders categorised as operating in both forestry and other GLA licensable activities in agriculture, horticultural, shellfish gathering and food and drink processing and packaging sectors.
+This change will not apply to those licence holders categorised as operating in both forestry and other GLAA licensable activities in agriculture, horticultural, shellfish gathering and food and drink processing and packaging sectors.
 Those businesses still need to be licensed.

 Active Check Notifications

-Labour users signed up to the GLA’s Active Check system will receive a letter automatically when the licence they have registered against has been cancelled.
-Some labour users may have received notifications stating that the business has ‘ceased trading’, meaning they no longer operate in the GLA sectors (as explained in GLA Brief 27, ‘Active Check Notifications’).
+Labour users signed up to the GLAA’s Active Check system will receive a letter automatically when the licence they have registered against has been cancelled.
+Some labour users may have received notifications stating that the business has ‘ceased trading’, meaning they no longer operate in the GLAA sectors (as explained in GLA Brief 27, ‘Active Check Notifications’).
 The active check alerts for forestry only businesses have now been amended so that it is clearer that the licence of the business concerned has been cancelled.